samoshkin/vim-mergetool/readme.md

 $ git cat-file -p :3:{file} > {file}.remote
 ```

-**ASSUMPTION:** Therefore, It's assumed that Git merge is in progress, and `cwd` of running Vim instance is set to repository root dir.
+**ASSUMPTION:** Therefore, it's assumed that a git merge is in progress, and `cwd` of running Vim instance is set to repository root dir.

 ### Smart diff exchange commands

 Vim's `:diffget` and `:diffput` commands are convenient and unambiguous as soon as you have only two buffers in diff mode.
 If you prefer 3-way diff, you're out of lucky, as you need to explicitly tell the buffer number you want to exchange diff with.

 `vim-mergetool` comes with `DiffExchange` commands and mapping, that accepts direction of a diff movement: "left", "right", "up", "down".
-You can setup your own key mappings for diff mode only:
+You can set up your own key mappings for diff mode only:

 ```vim
 nmap <expr> <C-Left> &diff? '<Plug>(MergetoolDiffExchangeLeft)' : '<C-Left>'